NRCP LogoBRIS logoBasic Research Information System

 How can I avail of the research grant?

-The researcher must submit a proposal on a topic aligned with the NRCP Guidelines on the Call for Proposals.
+The researcher must submit a CONCEPT proposal on a topic aligned with the NRCP Guidelines on the Call for Proposals.

 Who can avail of the research grant?